josiahdavis/josiahdavis.github.io/_posts/2015-01-1-identifying-with-ufos.md

 title: Identifying with UFOs
 ---

-We should put the fact that we wrote the piece together along with links to our respective publications up front in italics like this.
-This way we can have the same piece on both our blogs without it seeming strange that one of us is referencing the other.
-Also, it’s what news blogs do when they repost something.
-Also, we should thank NUFORC for making the data available and acknowledge that their work is what made this all possible.
 First, aliens exist.
 The anecdotal evidence supporting the existence of extra-terrestrial beings is extensive and undeniable.
 Consider this account from Prescott, Arizona on March 19, 1997: